What is shinrin yoku?

-Why Forest Therapy?
+Why Forest Bathing?

 Health Benefits

-Positive effects on health
+Positive Effects on Health

-Positive mood improvement in happiness levels
+Positive mood improvement in happiness levels, reduction in anxiety and depression levels

 Improved cognition, attention and focus